Triangular diplomacy: Indo-Pacific and United States relations

-Ukraine crisis
+The interactions between the United States, India, and China is another example of triangular diplomacy in the post Cold War-era.
+As the rise of China has challenged American primacy in Asia, American policymakers have turned their attention onto India as part of U.S. efforts to counterbalance China.

+Russo-Ukrainian War

-A contemporary reflection of triangular diplomacy can be examined through political interactions in regards to the Ukrainian crisis.
+Triangular diplomacy can be seen to be at work in the interactions between the U.S., E.U. and Russia in relation to the Russo-Ukrainian War.
 In particular, the interactions between the United States, the European Union, and the Russian Federation.
-In attempts of the EU and U.S. to balance the power of Russia, this policy can be examined through the correlation of the EU and U.S. economic sanctions, the outsourcing of crisis resolution to the EU, Ukraine's efforts to increase transatlantic diplomacy and Russia's efforts to undermine it.
-In addition to marking the rise of the EU as a major international actor in foreign policy, the Ukraine crisis marks a shift in triangular diplomacy away from its neorealist inclination, to more of a liberal position regarding international cooperation, as the U.S. and EU sought to assist the Ukraine in an attempt to ensure peace as opposed to serving national interests.
+The EU and U.S. attempted to balance Russia through the joint imposition of economic sanctions on the country.
+In addition to marking the rise of the EU as a major international actor in foreign policy, the Ukraine crisis marked a shift in triangular diplomacy away from its neorealist inclination, to more of a liberal position regarding international cooperation, as the U.S. and EU sought to assist Ukraine in an attempt to ensure peace as opposed to serving national interests.

 Trump administration

 The foreign policy of the Trump administration has found similarities with that of triangular diplomacy; in particular, regarding American involvement in the Asia-Pacific region in an attempt to balance out the power of China.
-Washington advisors Alexander Gray and Peter Navarro have aligned their intentions to implement a more muscular foreign policy in the region, in order to manage the growing power of China through improved relations with Taiwan, hence implementing triangular diplomacy principles.
-Washington Post writer Marc Thiessen argues that this is to be achieved through free trade agreement and upgrading the state’s political representation, following Trump’s unstable position regarding the One China policy.
+Advisors Alexander Gray and Peter Navarro have tried to implement a more muscular foreign policy in the region through improved relations with Taiwan, hence implementing triangular diplomacy principles.
+Washington Post writer Marc Thiessen argues that this is to be achieved through free trade agreement and upgrading the state's political representation, following Trump's unstable position regarding the One China policy.